- 10+ Guests Price as advertised*

 West Addison Loop

 Approximately 22 miles with 800 feet of climbing

 Breakfast | Lunch | Dinner

-Today you'll say goodbye to the Champlain Valley as you ride north and continue exploring Vermont by following the Winooski River towards Waterbury.
+Today you'll say goodbye to the Champlain Valley and continue exploring Vermont by following the Winooski River towards Waterbury.
 Here you can browse local boutiques and gift shops like Green Mountain Coffee Roasters or the Craft Beer Cellar and enjoy lunch at a cafe of your choosing.
-As we exit town and head toward Stowe, whether by bike or in the comfort of the van, your next stop is the Ben & Jerry’s Ice Cream Factory, where the company motto decrees “Life is short; eat dessert first.”
+After lunch, we'll gather for a short shuttle to visit Ben & Jerry’s Ice Cream Factory, where the company motto decrees, “Life is short; eat dessert first.”
 Choose from many interesting flavors for your afternoon treat!
-Afterward, continue to the historic Green Mountain Inn in the heart of Stowe.
-Once you are settled in, join us as we head to a sugarhouse sample some pure Vermont maple syrup and learn how it is made.
-Tonight you’re on your own for dinner; your guides, however, will have lots of great recommendations!
+Afterwards, we will shuttle to the historic Green Mountain Inn in the heart of Stowe.
+You'll have a chance to get settled in before we head out to visit a sugarhouse and learn how maple syrup is made.
+Tonight you’re on your own for dinner in Stowe.
+Your guides, however, will have lots of great recommendations!